trailblazer/trailblazer.github.io/blog/2017-12-trailblazer-2-1-what-you-need-to-know.md

 Overall, the public APIs haven't changed, or there are soft deprecations to explain what you need to do.

+## Functional

+All of Trailblazer's internals have been refactored to a more functional, stateless architecture, where only a handful of mutable objects are left.
+This is not due to us jumping any the hipster band-wagon, or just for the sake of "being functional", it's because we need it.

+extend for tracing? no!

 ## 1. New `call` API

 In versions before 2.1, the automatic merging of the `params` part and the additional options was confusing many new users and an unnecessary step.